 So, without further ado, I think it’s time we talk about Kevin… er, shows and movies.
 Let’s talk about shows and movies.
 Here’s our genre for the first installment:

 BBC (BADASS BASTARDS AND COPPERS):

 Fuck, I thought at first.
 Cillian Murphy as the leader of a Birmingham street gang that slashes peoples’ eyes via razor-embedded scally caps?
 It all sounded good outside of Cillian Murphy.
-While he was great in The 28th Hour (and sure, he was Scarecrow in the Dark Knight films), the guy is prettier than the love child of a young Rob Lowe and Kiera Knightley donning a powder blue bunny suit.
+While he was great in 28 Days Later (and sure, he was Scarecrow in the Dark Knight films), the guy is prettier than the love child of a young Rob Lowe and Kiera Knightley donning a powder blue bunny suit.
 So, me asks, how the fuck is Cillian gonna pull this off?

 No worries, mate.
 By the end of the first season, I’d rather cross paths with Bane in a dark alley than serve the menacing Thomas Shelby with an improper shoeshine.
 Oh, and speaking of Bane, Tom Hardy enters in the forthcoming Season 2.
 My knickers are already wet.

 About that title: Yeah, it sounded pretty goofy to me at first—as it might to many Yank viewers.
 Rest assured, Peaky Blinders is not about a middle-school boy with a hot neighbor and a pair of binoculars.